monome/docs/grid/index.md

 ## what does it do?

-grid connects through USB to personal computers, Eurorack modules, and sound computers like [norns](/docs/norns).
+grid connects through USB to personal computers, modular synths, and sound computers like [norns](/docs/norns).
 It is a highly flexible interface for applications within each of these environments.

 grid communicates with applications to do a wide range of things: control MIDI devices, sequence modular synthesizers, cut samples, provide an isometric keyboard to software synths, change faders, visualize streams of data, etc. This core flexibility makes it hard to point to one use case and say "it does this."